-We love this homemade Alfredo over pasta, as a sauce on pizza (I often mention our Chicken Alfredo Pizza in my frugal menu plans) and mixed with tomato sauce as a bread dip and in this Applebee’s Spinach Dip.
+We love this homemade Alfredo over pasta, as a sauce on pizza (I often mention our Chicken Alfredo Pizza in my frugal menu plans), mixed with tomato sauce as a bread dip and in this Applebee’s Spinach Dip.
 Of course, I’m sure you can also find lots of other delicious ways to enjoy it too!

 Easy Healthier Alfredo Sauce